 To increase charge air pressure, both supercharging and turbocharging were considered.
-Recreational and powersport engines such as the 600 ACE do not feature accessory belt drives; thus making it difficult to implement conventional beltdriven superchargers.
+Recreational and powersport engines such as the 600 ACE do not feature accessory belt drives; thus making it difficult to implement conventional belt-driven superchargers.
 Further, engine power would be lost in driving the compressor.
 Finally, a supercharger provides no attenuation of exhaust noise and often creates additional mid-high frequency noise that would not fit within the team objective of creating a quiet vehicle.

 A turbocharger was selected for its ability to capture waste heat energy in the exhaust to drive a compressor.
 Further, the restriction of the turbocharger turbine housing provides significant attenuation of exhaust noise that helps simplify the design of the vehicle silencer.
-Two turbochargers were evaluated in a compressor matching exercise for use on the Miller cycle turbo 600 ACE-the Garrett MGT1238Z and the Garrett GT1541V.
-The MGT1238Z was selected because it operated in a more efficient region of the compressor map at peak boost level throughout the engine speed range used by the Continuously Variable Transmission (CVT)-equipped snowmobile.
+Three turbochargers were evaluated in a compressor matching exercise for use on the Miller cycle turbo 600 ACE-the Garrett MGT1238Z, MGT1446Z, and GT1541V.
+The MGT1446Z and MGT1238Z were initially selected because they operate in a more efficient region of the compressor map at peak boost level throughout the engine speed range used by the Continuously Variable Transmission (CVT)-equipped snowmobile.
 As can be seen in Figure 4, the red line represents the airflow range of the engine at the desired pressure ratio demonstrates that the compressor operates at efficiencies of 70% or greater.
+The two turbochargers were tested back-to-back on an engine dyno, and the MGT1238Z was found to have insufficient turbine matching and wastegate flow, which resulted in excessive boost pressures even with a fully open wastegate.
+Additionally, the variable geometry turbine of the

-Additionally, the variable geometry turbine of the GT1541V might not withstand sustained operation at peak load that is experienced during in the CSC laboratory emissions test.
+GT1541V might not withstand sustained operation at peak load that is experienced during in the CSC laboratory emissions test, due to the high exhaust gas temperatures compared to the GT1541V's native Diesel application.